Speakers

 • Crane, Sharon

-Sharon Crane is a counsel in the Intellectual Property Practice Group in Haynes Boone’s Washington, D.C. office.
+Sharon Crane is a Counsel in the Intellectual Property Practice Group in Haynes Boone’s Washington, D.C. office.
 Her practice focuses on patent prosecution, opinion work, patent interferences, and post-grant practice at the U.S. Patent and Trademark Office Patent Trial and Appeal Board (PTAB).
-Sharon also provides discerning representation to clients in the biotechnology and pharmaceutical sectors.
+Sharon also provides discerning representation to clients in various fields, particularly in the biotechnology and pharmaceutical sectors.

 • Crouch, Dennis